Jhooomn/Renalsoft/README.md

 # Renalsoft
-This repository contain a project about system renal
+This repository contains a project about renal system